Every music producer you'll meet will have their own particular music

 You have a choice to do this yourself or send your session to a professional mixing engineer.

-5 - Master Remember, nothing is set in stone here!
+Remember, nothing is set in stone here!
 Your actual process will probably look like some chaotic mutant-child of the above process.
 Some producers, for example will mix as they go along and not have much of a dedicated separate mix-down session because they feel this is important to keep the vibe going.
 Hey, if it works, keep it!
-The point of a structured production process or workflow is to help you finish tracks so as long as you accomplish this you're on the right track. |

 You are ready to send your track for mastering once you've completed step 10.